comunica/comunica/packages/actor-context-preprocess-query-source-identify/README.md

 that identifies all query sources in the context using the [Query Source Identify bus](https://github.com/comunica/comunica/tree/master/packages/bus-query-source-identify).

+This actor also contains a cache so that identical sources will be reused across multiple query executions.
+This cache can be invalidated via `engine.invalidateHttpCache()`.

 This module is part of the [Comunica framework](https://github.com/comunica/comunica), and should only be used by [developers that want to build their own query engine](https://comunica.dev/docs/modify/).